 - If your child has an allergy to antivenin (centruroides) or any other part of this drug.

-- If your child has an allergy to horses or horse serum, talk with the doctor.
+- If your child has an allergy to horses or horse serum.

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.